MLL Peer Support program

 The Mannerheim League for Child Welfare (MLL) started peer support activities in Finland in 1972.
-Since then the peer support programme has developed over the past fourty years or so into a broad national multi-layered network encompassing some 11 000 peer students, 900 coordinating teachers and 60 trainers.
+Since then the peer support programme has developed over the past fourty years or so into a broad national multi-layered network encompassing over 10 000 peer students, 900 coordinating teachers and 40 trainers.

 The activities are coordinated by the MLL’s main office and regional branches.
 At the moment there are peer support activities in some 90% of the secondary schools in Finland.
 There are also mentoring activities in grades 1 to 6 of primary schools and peer tutoring in senior secondary schools.

 Every school has its own culture, and ways of doing things vary from school to school.
 This is the case also in the case of peer support activities.
 The main peer support activities are the mentoring of newcomers and the support for the grouping process.
 This is done by providing information about school services and activities, organising games and experiential learning opportunities for the students, and acting as trustworthy partners with whom to talk with about difficult personal issues.
 In serious cases, such as of school bullying, the peer supporter can inform the school staff and student welfare officers about the situation.
 Peer supporters also arrange various theme days, events and campaigns.
 At the beginning of the school year peer supporters organize a kick off in their own school for the School Peace programme for the whole school year.